After the year that was 2020, we’re dusting off our applications and applying to design markets in a post-pandemic world.

 I’m not saying this to deter you.
 Design markets can be an integral part of a maker businesses sales and marketing strategy.
 They are a great way to reach new audiences, extend the awareness of you and your brand and if you’re lucky, make some cash!
 You already know that design markets aren’t just about making your stall fee back, but that doesn’t stop you from wanting to GET IN!

-Speaking with makers and designers daily, I know that getting accepted into design markets is a big goal of so many of you.
-I’m all about helping you achieve your goals, so please read on for my three design market application tips, learnt from my years of experience working at The Finders Keepers Markets.
+I speak with makers and designers daily.
+So I know that getting accepted into design markets is a big goal of so many of you.
+I’m all about helping you achieve your goals!
+Please read on for my three design market application tips, learnt from my years of experience working at The Finders Keepers Markets.

 1. Photos really are everything